 We maintain Employee Stock Purchase Plans for U.S. and non-U.S. employees.
-The purpose of the Employee Stock Purchase Plans is to provide employees with an opportunity to acquire a proprietary interest in the Company through the purchase of shares of our Common Stock.
-In general, all employees of the Company and certain subsidiaries are eligible to participate in the Employee Stock Purchase Plan applicable to their jurisdiction, subject to certain exceptions for employees who have been employed for less than 30 days, whose customary employment is for less than 20 hours per week or whose customary employment is for not more than five months in a calendar year.
-The Employee Stock Purchase Plans for U.S. and non-U.S. employees was temporarily suspended for offering periods beginning on July 1, 2019.
+The purpose of the Employee Stock Purchase Plans was to provide employees with an opportunity to acquire a proprietary interest in the Company through the purchase of shares of our Common Stock.
+In general, all employees of the Company and certain subsidiaries were eligible to participate in the Employee Stock Purchase Plan applicable to their jurisdiction, subject to certain exceptions for employees who had been employed for less than 30 days, whose customary employment is for less than 20 hours per week or whose customary employment is for not more than five months in a calendar year.
+The Employee Stock Purchase Plans for U.S. and non-U.S. employees were indefinitely suspended for offering periods beginning on or after July 1, 2019.